-- Remove the corn from the pan and set aside to cook while you make the sauce.
+- Remove the corn from the pan, and spread it out a bit so that it cool better while you make the sauce.

-- In a medium bowl mix together the Greek yogurt or crema, mayonnaise, chili powder, garlic and cilantro, if using.
+- In a medium bowl mix together the crema, mayonnaise, chili powder, garlic, and cilantro, if using.

-- Fold in the corn, covering each kernel with the mayonaise mixture.
+- Fold in the corn, covering each kernel with the mayonnaise mixture.

 - Sprinkle the dish with the cheese and lime juice.
-Serve warm or refrigerate and serve cold later.
+Serve at room temperature, or refrigerate and serve cold later.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!